mjavason/Clear-Node-Modules-CLI-Tool/README.md

 clear-node-modules
 ```

-This will start the process of recursively searching for and deleting all `node_modules` directories from the current directory downwards.
+This will start the process of recursively searching for and deleting all `node_modules` directories from the current directory downwards..

 ### Options